-Our mission at MiLC is to help mothers build successful breastfeeding relationships with their babies.
+Our mission at MiLC is to help parents build successful breastfeeding relationships with their babies.
 We offer prompt appointments to manage breastfeeding issues and treat medical complications associated with lactation.
-We are Registered Nurses (RN) and International Board Certified Lactation Consultants (IBCLC).
+We are Registered Nurses (RN) and or International Board Certified Lactation Consultants (IBCLC).
 An IBCLC is a health care professional who specializes in the clinical management of breastfeeding.

 Bethany C. Sasaki, NP, CNM, IBCLC

 I have been a Registered Nurse since 2000 with experience in pediatrics, emergency/trauma, women’s health and labor and delivery.
 In 2010 I opened a small lactation business to help fill the gap in care for mothers and babies in our community.
 My small business soon had to grow into a group practice to meet demand.
 I returned to graduate school and became a Nurse Midwife and Nurse Practitioner when I identified the need to add primary healthcare elements to our practice like prescribing medications, diagnosing and treating postpartum depression and treating infant tongue tie.
 In 2015 we opened the MiLC Clinic where I offer women’s health care in an alternative, woman-centered model.

 My style is low-intervention, straight forward and thorough.
 I provide guidance but encourage women to make their own decisions.
 I am especially interested in treatment of breast pain and breast infections.
 I have published research on breast infections and continue to gather data for future studies.
 I love running a small business and providing jobs for other moms in the community.
 I am so proud to have created this health care model.
 Thank you for supporting us!